mbsnodgrass/mbsnodgrass/README.md

 # Hello, I'm Maxwell Snodgrass
 ## Things to know about me:
-- Economics Student at University of Pittsburgh
+- Master of Quantitative Economics Student at the University of Pittsburgh
-- Studying Data Analytics/Science
+- I am interested in data science, economics, and statistics

+## Current Area of Work
+- I am working with the Pittsburgh Parks Conservancy on a data consulting project!
+The goal of this project is to create is to assign an investment need score to each park within the city of Pittsburgh.
+This index is comprised of census data, health data, and environmental data.
+Programs like R, Python, SQL, and QGIS are used to clean, analyze, and attach this data.

 <!--
 **mbsnodgrass/mbsnodgrass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.